Deformed SPDE models with an application to spatial modeling of significant wave height: Results of case study

 \subsection{Extreme loads}

-Apart from estimating the fatigue damage, it is often also of interest to estimate the probability of encountering large waves since that corresponds to extreme loads on the ship.
-We again consider a ship traveling the route of Figure \ref{fig:atlanticRoute}.
+Section~\ref{sec:data} addressed the need for analyzing the risk of encountering extreme significant wave heights during a journey.
+Also in this applications we will consider the a ship planned to travel the route of Figure~\ref{fig:atlanticRoute}.
+We compare the exceedance probability estimated from data with those estimated from the model.
+Estimated model exceedance probabilities are both acquired by Monte-Carlo simulations and by the explicit upper bound calculated using Proposition~\ref{thm:exceedanceProb} and Corollary~\ref{cor:stdDeriv}.

-The exceedance probability of a given threshold for the significant wave height is estimated empirically from data by counting the number of replicates for which the threshold is exceeded on the considered route.
-We compare this empirical exceedance probability with the same calculations for 200 simulations from the fitted model as well as for the upper bound from Section \ref{sec:exceedance}.
+The exceedance probability of a given threshold for the significant wave height is estimated from data by counting the fraction of replicates for which the threshold was exceeded on the considered route.
+The Monte-Carlo simulations from the model are computed in the same way for 200 simulations from the fitted model---each one with 585 replicates.
 Since we are considering a purely spatial model there will be no difference in exceedance probability depending on the direction traveled.

-To compute the theoretical bound, we approximate the integral of Proposition \ref{thm:exceedanceProb} by a sum over the 100 points on the route.
+To compute the theoretical bound, we approximate the integral of Proposition~\ref{thm:exceedanceProb} by a sum over the 100 points on the route.
 The derivatives of the mean and standard deviation fields are approximated numerically using the difference between values of neighbouring pixels on route.

-Figure \ref{fig:exceedance} show the estimated exceedance probabilities for a range of thresholds between 2 metres and 12 metres, for the fitted stationary and non-stationary models.
-One can see that that the non-stationary model has an envelope that encapsulates the data completely.
-For the stationary model the exceedance probability is below the envelope in the lower range of $2$ to $4$ meters, meaning that the model overestimates the exceedance probability of small values.
-The upper bound seems to perform well as an approximation of the exceedance probability for values above 5 meters in both the stationary and non-stationary model.
-That the bound performs best for large values is expected as previously explained.
+Figure~\ref{fig:exceedance} show the estimated exceedance probabilities for a range of thresholds between 2 to 12 meters.
+The figure compare the empirical exceedance probability from the data with both the stationary and non-stationary model.
+The non-stationary model has an envelope that encapsulates the data completely, suggesting that the model is sufficient for modeling exceedance probabilities.
+For the stationary model, the exceedance probability is below the envelope in the lower range of threshold values (up until about $5$ meters), meaning that the model overestimates the exceedance probability of small values.
+The upper bound seems to perform well as an approximation of the exceedance probability for values above 5 meters for the non-stationary model and values above 6 meters for the stationary model, as suggested by the location of the black line in comparison with the bulk of the green lines.
+For the very high threshold values, which are the exceedance probabilities which are typically of interest, the empirical estimates perform poorly due to lack of sufficient data.
+This is the range where the upper bound is expected to behave as the real exceedance probability.
+However, it is hard to validate this since the reference (the blue line) is uncertain in this region.